You know what’s unbearable? A business meeting that’s too long. The sense of time being wasted, the confusion over what happens next.

 You know what might be even worse?
 Meetings that are too short.

-Especially if you’ve travelled to get there, hoping to secure a new customer or sell an existing client or investor on your future vision.
+Especially if there wasn’t an opportunity to ask a question, or not everyone was there who needed to be when hoping to secure a new customer or sell an existing client or investor on your future vision.

-So how can you maximise those against-the-clock meetings?
+How can you maximise and optimise those against-the-clock meetings?

 Those experiences are teaching us a lot – so we have some tips.
-We haven’t perfected it though and are always open to hearing if we’ve had a bad meeting with you.
+We haven’t perfected it though so let us know some of your top tips that we might not be doing yet!

 Now, time’s a-wastin’, so let’s get down to the first item.